 Those Piggly Wiggly sales were the real launching pad for Palmetto Cheese, Sassy said, since vacationers bought it there and took it home.

-Today, Palmetto Cheese comes in original, jalapeno and bacon.
+Today, Palmetto Cheese comes in original, jalapeño and bacon.
 It's sold in about 4,500 retail outlets in 28 states, a figure that Sassy can only describe as "truly mind-blowing."
 To keep up with demand, Duke Sandwich Productions in Simpsonville was contracted to make, package and ship mass quantities of Palmetto Cheese to retailers.
 The Henry's company, Pawleys Island Specialty Foods, recently added a chicken salad spread, buffalo chicken dip, jalapeño popper dip and caramelized onion dip to its lineup.

 Another place to buy Palmetto Cheese is at Get Carried Away Southern Takeout in Pawleys Island, where you can also get such delicacies as tomato pie, cheese biscuits and chicken bog.
 Brian and Sassy Henry opened that business in the summer of 2011.